merchise/xotl.fl/docs/source/narrative/language.rst

   \args -> body

-Even though the AST `~xotl.fl.expressions.Lambda`:class: supports a single argument the parser admits several and does the expected currying:
+Even though the AST `~xotl.fl.ast.expressions.Lambda`:class: supports a single argument the parser admits several and does the expected currying:

    >>> parse(r'\a b -> a') == parse(r'\a -> \b -> a')